Anton Šťastný: Playing career

 Šťastný was originally drafted 198th overall by the Philadelphia Flyers in the 1978 NHL Amateur Draft, but the selection was ruled invalid after it was determined Šťastný was too young to be drafted.
-He re-entered and was drafted 83rd overall by the Nordiques in the 1979 NHL Entry Draft.
+He re-entered and was drafted 83rd overall by the Nordiques in the 1979 NHL entry draft.
 He played 650 career NHL games, scoring 252 goals and 384 assists for 636 points and scored at least 25 goals in eight consecutive seasons.

 He played his first nine seasons alongside his brother Peter, four of which were also played alongside Marián.
 They were the third trio of brothers to play on the same professional hockey team (the first being the Bentley brothers of the Chicago Blackhawks in the 1940s and the second being the Plager brothers of the St. Louis Blues in the 1970s).
-He ranks ninth overall in NHL points by a Slovak player.
+He ranks tenth overall in NHL points by a Slovak player.
 Anton and Peter share the rookie record for points in a game, with 8, which they accomplished in the same game against the Washington Capitals on February 22, 1981.
 Two days earlier, they each recorded six points against the Vancouver Canucks.
-These two games, played two days apart, are four out of the nine total instances in which rookies have recorded at least 6 points in a game.
+These two games, played two days apart, are four out of the eleven total instances in which rookies have recorded at least six points in a game.